subzey/semicolonize/readme.md

 	semicolonize(/*string */ sourceCode)

-Return a string, the code with corrected semicolons.
+Returns a string, the code with corrected semicolons.